MichaelDimmitt/boston-logger/README.md

 ## Basic Usage

-Add the `RequestResponseLoggerMiddleware` middleware in your Django project's settings file to log all request/responses that Django handles.
+Add the `RequestResponseLoggerMiddleware` middleware in your Django project's settings file to log all request/responses that Django handles. trigger a commit to fail the build

 Import `boston_logger.requests_monkey_patch` (or set the `ENABLE_REQUESTS_LOGGING` flag to `True`) to log all requests made through the `requests` library.